 New York goes to the polls on Tuesday to elect Bloomberg's successor, with Democratic candidate Bill de Blasio enjoying an historic lead in opinion polls.

-Explore further: NYC cigarette plan gets praise, criticism (Update)
+Explore further: NYC proposes raising age for cigarette purchases (Update)